 The predictor variables were typically measures of land use or land cover derived from GIS, such as percent impervious surface area or road crossing density.
-Although the response variable was always measured at the local scale (e.g., individual sample site on a stream), the predictor variables were compiled at multiple scales, including the local scale (e.g., single 1:100k National Hydrography Dataset (NHD) stream catchment), or the network scale (e.g., all upstream catchments and the local catchment).
+The predictor variables were compiled at multiple scales, including the local scale (e.g., single 1:100k National Hydrography Dataset (NHD) stream catchment), or the network scale (e.g., all upstream catchments and the local catchment).
 Predictor data consisted of both natural variables (such as geology or elevation) and data we classified as anthropogenic in nature.
 Anthropogenic predictors included predictors such as agriculture, impervious surfaces, and mining.

 Response Variable

 The response variable in a BRT model can be count data, continuous data, or binary data.
 The response variable for this project was the binary presence-absence of brook trout.
 DS compiled fish sample data from several state fish and wildlife agencies and then utilized the most recent sample within each catchment to create the final presence-absence response for modeling.
 This resulted in a single value of presence-absence for each catchment.
+Although the predictor variables were compiled at multiple scales, the response variable was always measured at the local scale (e.g., individual sample site on a stream).

 BRT